There’s still time – a week and a half to go until submissions close for i-Docs 2020! Submit here by midnight GMT, Sunday 3 November 2019.

-Proposals of not more than 400 words should be submitted via this online form, by 5pm, October 25, 2019.
+Proposals of not more than 400 words should be submitted via this online form, by midnight GMT, Sunday 3 November, 2019.
 We welcome proposals for papers, pre-constituted panels, case studies, posters and projects to showcase – please specify what form your submission will take.
 Please note that due to limited space, we cannot guarantee that all projects submitted for the showcase will be accepted, and we strongly recommend submitting an accompanying paper presentation.
 Please include a brief bio (max 160 words).
 Proposals for alternate formats are welcome, and please specify if you are proposing a remote presentation.

 Please address any queries to email@example.com

 You can download a pdf of the call here: 2020 call for participation